Ankitashejal/50Days_50Projects/README.md

 50 Projects in 50 Days - HTML/CSS and JavaScript
+Working on simple projects and uploading every day on git with html css and javascript .
+Inspired by Brad Traversy and Florin Pop.

 | No    |      Project-Title         | Live Demo-Link                                                                         |
 | ----- | -------------------------- |----------------------------------------------------------------------------------------|